haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 However, the detail of how this works are still fast-evolving. [#exact-print-evolving]_

 We therefore think it is best to leave factoring out the pretty-printer into a reusable library (either part of the parser library, or a new 3rd reusable library) as a future work.

+That said, if ``Outputable`` becomes too much of a hassle for HLint_, as described above, we might prioritize this.

 .. [#exact-print-evolving]
    See `GHC Issue #23447 <https://gitlab.haskell.org/ghc/ghc/-/issues/23447>`_ for example.